What Would an LLM Do? Evaluating Large Language Models for Policymaking to Alleviate Homelessness: Related Work

 \subsection{Evaluating LLMs for Social Policymaking}

-Recent research has explored the potential and limitations of LLMs in policymaking contexts. \citet{jiao2025navigatingllmethicsadvancements} systematically documented risks when deploying LLMs in high-stakes policy domains, highlighting issues of bias amplification and context blindness, which this paper aims to address.
-Work by \citet{WEI2025104103} provided evidence of how LLMs can perpetuate societal biases in resource allocation scenarios, raising critical questions about their suitability for welfare policymaking.
-The recurrent hallucinations in general problem solving~\cite{xu2025hallucinationinevitableinnatelimitation} takes on particular significance in homelessness policymaking, where factual inaccuracies could directly impact the most vulnerable individuals.
+Recent research has explored the potential and limitations of LLMs in policymaking contexts. \citeauthor{jiao2025navigatingllmethicsadvancements} (\citeyear{jiao2025navigatingllmethicsadvancements}) systematically documented risks when deploying LLMs in high-stakes policy domains, highlighting issues of bias amplification and context blindness, which this paper aims to address.
+Work by \citeauthor{WEI2025104103} (\citeyear{WEI2025104103}) provided evidence of how LLMs can perpetuate societal biases in resource allocation scenarios, raising critical questions about their suitability for welfare policymaking.
+Recurrent hallucinations in general problem solving~\cite{xu2025hallucinationinevitableinnatelimitation} takes on particular significance in homelessness policymaking, where factual inaccuracies could directly impact the most vulnerable individuals.

-While frameworks exist for evaluating LLM outputs in healthcare decision making \cite{kanithi2024mediccomprehensiveframeworkevaluating} and in legal domains \cite{li2024legalagentbench}, homelessness policy presents unique challenges due to its intersection with complex socioeconomic factors, stigma dynamics, and diverse cultural contexts.
-Our work presents a novel framework to specifically assess the ability of LLMs to inform policy making on the topic of homelessness alleviation.
+While frameworks exist for evaluating LLM outputs in healthcare decision making \cite{kanithi2024mediccomprehensiveframeworkevaluating} and in legal domains \cite{li2024legalagentbench}, homelessness alleviation policy presents unique challenges due to its intersection with complex socioeconomic factors and social stigmatization, which have different nuisances across geographies.
+Our work presents a novel framework to specifically assess the ability of LLMs to inform policy making on the topic of homelessness alleviation in four distinct geographic locations.